gjuljo/cassandra-event-store/Readme.md

 ### WITHOUT LIGHTWEIGHT TRANSACTIONS

-As we said before, if we don't leverage the **ligthweight transaction** feature of the batch update we need to introduce ad **additional column** in the event record, i.e. the `marker`.
+As we said before, if we don't leverage the **lightweight transaction** feature of the batch update we need to introduce ad **additional column** in the event record, i.e. the `marker`.
 This column is needed to check whether the batch statement has been actually applied or not.

 #### FIRST EVENT